Climate Change, Labour Migration, and Violent Extremism Recruitment

 The project considers how climate change influences labour migration and recruitment by extremist groups in Tajikistan and assesses vulnerabilities and resilience factors.

 The relationship between climate change and violent extremism in Tajikistan is indirect yet noteworthy, primarily influenced by international labour migration.
-The challenges, displacements, and adverse conditions associated with migration can diminish the resilience of certain migrants, increasing their susceptibility to radicalisation and recruitment.
+The challenges, displacements and adverse conditions associated with migration can diminish the resilience of certain migrants, increasing their susceptibility to radicalisation and recruitment.
 Existing literature acknowledges the connection between migration and the potential for radicalisation.
-Nevertheless, the presence of outdated and incomplete data regarding the current scope of this relationship, the efficacy of countermeasures implemented by the Tajik government, and the specific factors driving radicalisation - including the impact of climate change - remain significant information gaps and shortages for policymakers and programme designers.
+Nevertheless, the presence of outdated and incomplete data regarding the current scope of this relationship, the efficacy of countermeasures implemented by the Tajik government, and the specific factors driving radicalisation, including the impact of climate change, remain significant information gaps for policymakers and programme designers.

-This project examines the effects of recent events, particularly Russia's war against Ukraine on migrants and increasing migration to Turkey, along with adaptations made by violent extremism organisations.
-The findings will provide updated insights for policymakers and practitioners, guiding interventions on climate security and violent extremism.
+This project examined the effects of events, particularly Russia's crackdown on Tajik migrants following the Crocus Hall attack in 2024 and increasing migration to Turkey, along with adaptations made by violent extremism organisations.
+The findings provide updated insights for policymakers and practitioners, guiding interventions on climate security and violent extremism.

 This project is funded by Konrad-Adenauer-Stiftung (KAS)